Central High School (Philadelphia): 20th century

+shall be continued by the local school board under such name and regulations as the board deems necessary.

+Central High School's statutory authority to confer academic degrees, originally granted in 1849, was formally preserved and continued under Pennsylvania law.

 After 139 years of existence as an all-male public high school, Central's all-male policy was challenged by Susan Vorchheimer, who wished to be admitted to Central.
 On August 7, 1975, U.S. District Court Judge Clarence C. Newcomer ruled that Central must admit academically qualified girls starting in the fall term of 1975.
 The decision was appealed, and the Third Circuit Court ruled that Central had the right to retain its present status.
 The case eventually reached the U.S. Supreme Court that, on April 19, 1977, upheld the Third Circuit Court's verdict by a 4 to 4 vote with one abstention.
 That Supreme Court case was called Vorchheimer v.
 School Dist. of Philadelphia.

 In August 1983, Judge William M. Marutani of the Philadelphia County Court of Common Pleas, ruled that the single-sex admission policy was unconstitutional.
 The Board of Education voted not to appeal the legal decision, thereby admitting girls to Central High School.
 In September 1983, the first six girls, all seniors, were admitted.

 In October 1987, and again in September 2011, Central High School was officially named a Secondary school of National Excellence by the United States Department of Education and named a Blue Ribbon School.
 In March 1992, Redbook magazine named Central one of the best schools in Pennsylvania.
 Central was named "Best Secondary School in Pennsylvania" by the magazine each year since they began rating the nation's best schools.

-The multimillion-dollar art, science, and physical education addition was officially dedicated on February 17, 1994.

-The Barnwell library is now one of the most advanced public school libraries in the United States since the $12 million renovation completed in 2005.

-In 2013, Central High School's score on the Pennsylvania school performance profile was 101.3 out of a possible 100 non-bonus point score.
-This ranked them as the number two public high school in the state, the other being the Downingtown STEM Academy with a rating of 101.4 out of 100 non-bonus point score.

-Philadelphia School of Pedagogy

-The Philadelphia School of Pedagogy was a program for Central graduates who wanted to become elementary school teachers.
-It was the male counterpart to the Philadelphia's normal school, originally the upper-division of Philadelphia High School for Girls.

-Once a Bachelor's degree became the standard qualification for teachers, the normal schools that were run by the State System of Higher Education became colleges (e.g., West Chester, Cheyney, Indiana, etc.).
-However, the Philadelphia schools were run by the School District of Philadelphia, who had less money, and were located only a few blocks from Temple University.